Glacier Travel & Crevasse Rescue Course

 Internal frame pack that is between 50 and 60 liters.
 Either purchase a matching pack cover, or use garbage bags as liners.
 Make sure the pack is fitted to YOUR body.

-Recommended: Black Diamond Speed 50L Pack
+Recommended: Black Diamond Mission 55L Pack

 Alpenglow is the best